rschili/Builder/Builder/doc/Readme.md

 -   Improved **Output** Window now buffers text in background
 -   Move Up/Down disabled when not possible
 -   Emerald Theme
+-   PartFile Explorer revisited, it now resolves PartStrategies better
+-   New Options:
+    -   Show Output Window when a Build Starts
+    -   Show Output Window after Failed Build
+    -   Enable/Disable Build Logging (currently it is always on)

 #### 1.2